Drawing Planar Graphs with Few Geometric Primitives: Planar 3-trees with few segments on the grid

+Given some drawing~$\Gamma$ and two points~$a$ and~$b$ (that are not necessarily a part of~$\Gamma$), we say that~$a$ \emph{sees}~$b$ if and only if the straight-line segment between~$a$ and~$b$ is interior-disjoint from~$\Gamma$.
+If two points~$p$ and~$q$ have the same $x$-coordinate and~$p$ lies above~$q$, then we define~$\slope(p,q)=-\infty$ and~$\slope(q,p)=+\infty$.
+The following lemma was proven by Durocher and Mondal~\cite{durocher2014}; see Fig.~\ref{fig:polychain} for an illustration.

 \begin{lemma}[\cite{durocher2014}] Let $a_1,\ldots,a_m$ be a strictly $x$-monotone polygonal chain~$C$.
 Let~$p$ be a point above~$C$ such that the segments~$a_1p$ and~$a_mp$ do not intersect~$C$ except at~$a_1$ and~$a_m$.
-If the positive slopes of the edges of~$C$ are smaller than $\slope(a_1,p)$, and the negative slopes of the edges of~$C$ are greater than~$\slope(p,a_m)$, then every $a_i$ is visible from~$p$.
+If the positive slopes of the edges of~$C$ are smaller than $\slope(a_1,p)$, and the negative slopes of the edges of~$C$ are greater than~$\slope(p,a_m)$, then every $a_i$ sees~$p$.

 \end{lemma}